wp-plugins/woocommerce-frontend-inventory/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This plugin allows you to publish a full inventory on a frontend page with a simple shortcode.
-Every registerd user will be able to view it, while unregistered users will get a custom error message.
+Unregistered users will get a custom error message.

 == Description ==